DanielTeruel/az-104-labs/lab02-manage-subscriptions-rbac/README.md

 - Subscription-level RBAC affects all resource groups

 ## Full Documentation
 For step-by-step instructions with screenshots, see [Lab02a Full Documentation](Lab02a_Full_Documentation.md)
+For the Spanish version, see [Lab02a Documentación Completa](Lab02a_Documentacion_Completa.md)